 Respiratory virus surging in Montreal

-What is respiratory syncytial virus (RSV)?
+What is respiratory syncytial virus?

 Highly contagious, RSV is spread the same way as the common cold: through droplets containing the virus when someone coughs or sneezes, and can also live on surfaces such as toys, doorknobs, and hands, making it easy to transfer by someone who is infected.
 While similar to coronavirus in how it is transmitted, it contrasts in who is most affected, with children being more vulnerable to complications than adults.

 While RSV infections are the common cause of lower respiratory tract infections among young children — with almost all children getting the virus at least once before they turn 2 — it can cause severe symptoms in some cases and is the leading cause of hospitalizations in children under the age of 1.
+Babies under 12 months are 16 times more likely to be hospitalized for RSV than the flu.

 The Public Health Agency of Canada notes that increased risk for RSV hospitalization has been associated with infants born premature, and those with chronic lung disease, congenital heart disease, and other chronic conditions including cystic fibrosis and immunodeficiency.
 According to the ReSViNET Foundation, an international non-profit committed to reducing the global burden of RSV infection, approximately 33.8 million episodes of RSV-associated acute lower respiratory infections occur in children worldwide every year.